-In 1974 I was in high school, deeply embedded in my obsession with the budding sport of motocross.
+In 1974, I was in high school and deeply embedded in my obsession with the budding sport of motocross.
 I was the happy owner of a 1973 Honda Elsinore but, as with all riders, was constantly aware of – and in some cases desirous – of other machines.Motocross Action

-The lower fork legs were milled down so far to save weight the first thing every YZ owner did was to slap a set of fork protectors on to prevent errant rocks from dinging them up.
+Following the release of the Honda Elsinore the previous year, the YZ took over top honors as the production bike with the most trick bits of milled aluminum and lightweight steel.
+It had a beautifully machined conical front hub that held a small but effective drum brake.
+Also, the YZ sported the first external reservoir shocks—very trick.The lower fork legs were milled down so far to save weight the first thing every YZ owner did was to slap a set of fork protectors on to prevent errant rocks from dinging them up.
 Perhaps the coolest aspect of the bike in terms of aesthetics was the famous “Y” gas tank strap.
 It still looks cool today.

-The YZ had an exhaust note that managed to combine the ping of a 2-stroke with a throaty roar.
+The YZ had an exhaust note that managed to combine the ping of a two-stroke with a throaty roar.
 The Yamaha was critiqued in most magazines as being reserved for only top-level pro riders – which I’m sure scared away a lot of would-be buyers.
 The other thing that scared people off?
 The price tag.
-In 1974 the Yamaha YZ360A retailed for the staggering price of $1,700.
+In 1974 the Yamaha YZ360A retailed for the staggering price of $1700.
 At the time that was unheard of.Visit theowencollection.com

 to see examples of some of the motocross machines from the early days of motocross.